linuxacademy/content-source-control-git/README.md

 ###Note:
 No pull requests will be accepted for this repository, as it is meant to be used for demonstration purposes only.
 You are free to create a pull request to try it out, but no outside code will be merged into this project.

+It is highly recommended that you fork this project on GitHub so that you have full admin access to your own fork.
+This way you can practice with pushes and pull requests to see how they are done.